jakebry/TheMethod-PostHandler/README.md

 ---

 **Note:** If scraping fails, the HTML will be saved to `new_source_code.html` (created dynamically if needed) for inspection and method update.

+## Automated Fly.io Execution
+The `Scheduled Scrape` GitHub Actions workflow runs every five minutes.
+It launches an ephemeral Fly Machine using the latest Docker image and executes `python -m src.main`.
+The machine is removed automatically after the run.
+Ensure the `FLY_API_TOKEN` secret is configured in your repository so the workflow can authenticate with Fly.io.